dataloop-ai/dtlpy-documentation/tutorials/faas/multiple_functions_and_modules/chapter.md

     dl.login()
 ```
 Let’s define the project and dataset you will work with in this tutorial.
-create a new project and dataset:
+To create a new project and dataset:

 ```python
 project = dl.projects.create(project_name='project-sdk-tutorial')